How to Sell More by Accessing Your Prospect’s Value System

 All this is wonderful, of course.
-A good salesperson should know everything there is to know about his or her product.
+A good salesperson (here are some persuasion styles for salespersons) should know everything there is to know about his or her product.
 But where many salespeople fall flat on their faces is in their embarrassing inability to tell me when asked point-blank during my live seminars exactly what’s in it for their buyers.
 Sure, they can give me some generalities.
 They can tell me the most obvious reason why someone should fork over her credit card.
 But not 1 in 10, without my interrogation-like questioning, can tell me the number one reason most people buy their product or service.
 Can you?

 To drive the point home, I ask my workshop audiences, “Why should I buy a window sign for my new retail business?
 Tell me the core benefit of doing so.”
 Here’s how the interaction usually goes:

 Audience member: “Well, a sign tells people who you are.”

 Me: “Okay, but what’s the benefit of telling people who I am?”